 Chef Mickey is an all you care to eat, self service, buffet.
 Servers bring you coffee, water and non-alcoholic beverages.
 Characters circle the dining room, coming to your table to take photos and give hugs!
 Every 10 minutes or so, the characters dance around, waving their napkins and getting the crowd excited.

 We had planned for breakfast with Chef Mickey, but the earliest reservation on a Sunday in January (for six people) was at 1:05pm.
 Breakfast is served from 7:00 am until 11:15 am, at which time they switch the buffet offerings to brunch.
-Brunch is a hybrid of breakfast foods (eggs, Mickey waffles, pancakes) and lunch foods (cold salads, chicken nuggets, tator tots, tofu scramble etc.).
+Chef Mickey Brunch is a hybrid of breakfast foods (eggs, Mickey waffles, pancakes) and lunch foods (cold salads, chicken nuggets, tator tots, tofu scramble etc.).
 See the full menu HERE.
 Brunch is served until 2:30 and then dinner from 5:00 until 9:30.

-Personally, I would recommend the breakfast buffet over the brunch, if you can get the reservation.
+Personally, I would recommend the Chef Mickey breakfast over the brunch, if you can get the reservation.
 I think the food was better for breakfast, and the cost is the same.
 We paid $40 for each adult, and $22 per child over the age of 2.
 Our baby cousin, age 10 months was free.
 Since we had a party of 6 or more, an 18% gratuity was added to our bill.

-Baby girl said the Chef Mickey lunch was her favorite Orlando adventure.
+Baby girl said the Chef Mickey brunch was her favorite Orlando adventure.
 I loved seeing the smile on the kid’s faces each time the characters came around!
 The food was good, the tofu scramble was really tasty and the cheesy potatoes were amazing!
 I also had some really tasty chocolate mousse dessert.
 The kids had Mickey waffles, chicken nuggets and of course, ice cream!

-After eating, we took a ride around the resort on the Monorail.
+After eating, we took a ride around the resort on the Walt Disney World Monorail.
 It’s free, and there is a station right in the Contemporary Resort.
 The train goes in a big circle, stopping at the Transportation Station, the Polynesian Resort, the Grand Floridian Hotel and Magic Kingdom.
 With little kids, they were so excited about what they were doing, they didn’t even realize they weren’t actually in the theme parks!

-- Brunch ends at 2:30.
+- Chef Mickey Brunch ends at 2:30.
 Our reservation was for 1:05 and we arrived right on time.
 We had to wait a few minutes to be seated.
 When we sat, we took our time waiting for characters, checking out the buffet, and going to the bathroom.
 BUT we then realized they do start taking the food away at 2:30 – and we were there to eat our money’s worth!
 So if your reservation is on the later side, don’t dilly-dally.
 Eat first!

 - When driving to The Contemporary Resort, you come to a toll booth (there is a fee to park at the Magic Kingdom and the resorts) but if you tell the guard you are going to a character meal, they do not make you pay to park.
 Same as you enter the Contemporary Resort self-park.